 Once the beef is seared, we’re going to break it up and add our broccoli.
-I used fresh broccoli, but frozen will work great too, just give it a quick thaw in the microwave.
+I used fresh broccoli, but I’ve made this recipe with frozen broccoli before and it also works really well (no thawing necessary).

-The broccoli is going to take up most the pan, but that’s okay!
-It cooks down suprisingly quickly.
+The broccoli is going to take up most of the pan, but that’s okay!
+It cooks down surprisingly quickly.

-We’re going to mix the sauce in, then cover the pan.
+Add the sauce to the pan, mix everything together, then cover the pan.
 Covering the pan will help the meat to fully cook, but it will also steam the broccoli, which is super important.

-After 5 minutes, look how much the broccoli cooks down:
+After about 5 minutes, look how much the broccoli cooks down: